Wawrzyn321/katacoda-scenarios/console-istioless/intro.md

-Welcome to Kyma serverless tutorial.
+# Welcome to Kymcia Console tutorial

-You will install Kyma serverless module configured with your docker registry, then you will deploy simple function.
+You will install the Console without Istio!
+How cool is that?